mgreiler/se-unlocked/Transcripts/EP_13_Dan_Abramov.md

 Can you tell me a little bit about what your day to day actually looks like?

 **Dan:** [00:00:49] Yeah.
 So I work on the React core team.
 Even though most of the team is in Menlo park, in United States, but we do have a few people in London.
-So I work on React itself mostly, the open source library that some of the listeners might be using most of the things like fixing bugs in it, deploying new versions and working on new features, sometimes writing documentation, figuring out the migration paths when we change APIs and just general kind of maintenance for the library.
+So I work on React itself mostly, the open source library that some of the listeners might be using.
+I work on most of the things like fixing bugs in it, deploying new versions and working on new features, sometimes writing documentation, figuring out the migration paths when we change APIs and just general kind of maintenance for the library.

 **Michaela:** [00:01:26] Yeah.
 So I actually read through your decade in review blog post, which I also link down in the show notes.
 And there you described how you interviewed for Facebook, and so you described that you were at a conference and you gave a talk and there were also people there from Facebook and one of the people from Facebook you knew already from online collaboration and through chats.